ICEMAN for Meta-analyses

 Definitely yes — Example: In a meta-analysis assessing the effect of inpatient rehabilitation versus usual care, the authors explicitly specified a random effects model for between-study differences in the methods section.15

-Item 8 — Arbitrary cut points avoided? (continuous, meta-analyses)
+8 — Were arbitrary cut points avoided? (continuous variables only)

-Item explanation: Categorising continuous effect modifiers is common2 but associated with problems.35, 36 In the context of meta-analysis, cut points can cause additional problems: if two studies assessed the same continuous effect modifier but used different cut points, it may be impossible to combine the within-study results in a meaningful way unless individual patient data are available.
-Credibility is low if investigators selected the best-fitting data-driven cut point.35, 37
+Categorising continuous effect modifiers is common2 but associated with problems.46, 47 In the context of meta-analysis, cut points can cause additional problems: if two studies assessed the same continuous effect modifier but used different cut points, it may be impossible to combine the within-study results in a meaningful way unless individual patient data are available.
+Credibility is low if investigators selected the best-fitting data-driven cut point.46, 48

-Provided individual participant data is available, it is also possible to average functions across several studies and base conclusions on the resulting mean function (i.e. a meta-analysis of interactions38, 39).
+Provided individual participant data is available, it is also possible to average functions across several studies and base conclusions on the resulting mean function (i.e. a meta-analysis of interactions49, 50).

 See RCT Item 5 for full response option descriptions.